milliams/interactive-system-magic/README.rst

     %prog echo blah

-then it will run the program ``echo blah`` and out the result in the output:
+then it will run the program ``echo blah`` and put the result in the output:

 .. code-block::